axel669/lib.windstorm/readme.md

 elements added later for the `ws-x` attribute, and generate the necessary css immediately.
 Component css is automatically added to the head as well, so no extra work is needed to use any of the components.
-Components that transform standard tags will only work of the tag has the `ws-x` on it (although the value can be empty).
+Components that transform standard tags will only work if the tag has the `ws-x` on it (although the value can be empty).

 Many of the windstorm components expect some css variables defined by the theme